 To be honest, we’re guilty of this behavior as well.
 We spent most of our week in Iceland with kids exploring the Snaefellsnes Peninsula and the Golden Circle.

-We dedicated our last two days of our Iceland family vacation to seeing Reykjavik with our kids.
+We dedicated our last three days of our Iceland family vacation to seeing Reykjavik with our kids.
 We quite enjoyed Reykjavik’s charming town center and all of the amazing natural attractions which are easily done as a day trip.

 This post contains compensated links.

-Top 9 Things do Around Reykjavik with Kids
+3 Days in and Around Reykjavik with Kids

-1. Skógafoss Waterfall
+Skógafoss Waterfall

 On our way from our cabin in the Golden Circle to Reykjavik, we decided to drive to South Iceland to see a few of Iceland’s most famous attractions.